WisdomSky/CasaOS-LinuxServer-AppStore/Apps/Boinc/README.md

 # Boinc

-A Platform For High-throughput Computing On A Large Scale (thousands Or Millions Of Computers).
-It Can Be Used For Volunteer Computing (using Consumer Devices) Or Grid Computing (using Organizational Resources).
-It Supports Virtualized, Parallel, And Gpu-based Applications.
+A platform for high-throughput computing on a large scale (thousands or millions of computers).
+It can be used for volunteer computing (using consumer devices) or grid computing (using organizational resources).
+It supports virtualized, parallel, and GPU-based applications.

 ---